Dexter-Err/alx-system_engineering-devops/0x02-shell_redirections/README.md

-# in this repo we will dive deeper in the shell
+# in this folder we will demonstrate and practice each of these questions
     How to display a line of text
     How to concatenate files and print on the standard output How to reverse a string